morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 #### How to force to use HTTPS instead of HTTP

 AWS console > ELB> To our ALB>**Listener** setting> select Listen HTTP:80> Change Default action: remove forward to demo-target-group, add redirect to HTTPS, 443>save

+## ASG- Suspending process

+suspend and then resume one or more of the processes for your Auto Scaling group.
+It is good for troubleshooting.
+For example, all the instances in ASG becomes unhealthy, we can suspend `ReplaceUnhealthy`, so we can troubleshoot what is the reason.